My 5 Top Reasons for Being a Physiotherapist

 Excel’s new Senior Physio, Laura Lee, is experienced in treating headaches, neck pain, back pain, sciatica, musculoskeletal conditions and post-operative conditions.
-In this article, she shares her five top reasons why she likes being a Physio.
+In this article, she shares her five top reasons for being a Physiotherapist.
 You can also learn more about Laura here.

 Seeing Patients Get Better